C0dePr0xy/C0dePr0xy/README.md

 - 👋 Hi, I’m @C0dePr0xy
-- 👀 I’m interested in Operating Systems
+- 👀 I’m interested in Operating Systems and 3D modeling
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on React OS
+- 💞️ I’m looking to collaborate on React OS and mabye some smaller projects
-- 📫 How to reach me (Discord: C0dePr0xy#8522)
+- 📫 How to reach me (ericg36@outlook.com)

 <!---
 C0dePr0xy/C0dePr0xy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.